dronDrew/LocalGitServer/ReadMe.md

 1. Install the Vagrant and hypervisor tools on your machine.
 2. Clone the project.
+3. Set the path to your local public key in the Vagrantfile.
-3. Inside the project directory, run the command `vagrant up`.
+4. Inside the project directory, run the command `vagrant up`.

 ## How to Use